-Nursing Applications for Fall 2024 cohort coming soon!
+The Nursing Application for the Fall 2024 cohort is now available!

 If you are considering applying to a future Nursing cohort, please get in touch with Eastern to learn about taking some required General Education courses in advance while waiting for the next nursing application period to open in November of 2023.
 Completion of courses prior to application may improve the chances of a successful Nursing Program application in the future.
 It will lighten the course load once successfully enrolled in the Nursing Program.